wiredtiger/wiredtiger/tools/hexfiend/README.md

 ## Uninstalling

-Removing HexFiend and all templates from the system:
+To uninstall HexFiend and remove all templates from the system, you can use the following commands:

 ```bash
 $ brew remove --zap hex-fiend
 ```

-or manually:
+Alternatively, you can remove the files manually:

 ```bash
 $ rm -rf \